iddm/prisma-test/README.md

 ### Given more time, what improvements or optimizations would you want to add?

 I'd first look at the filter iterator performance.
+Better output.
+I'd at least provide a tui interface.

 ### When would you add them?